mattdtaylor12/sevilleta-co-flowering-synchrony/README.md

 ## Archiving / DOI

 This repository is mirrored to Zenodo for a citable DOI.
-On release, cite the Zenodo record (DOI to be added here).
+On release, cite the Zenodo record (10.5281/zenodo.22002089).

 ## License